We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Our Ratings: Ease of Use 5/5; Odor Control 5/5; Durability 5/5; Noise 3/5; Value 5/5

-Electric food composters don’t generate the typical microorganisms involved in composting due to the heat and speed of their process.
-Brands like Vego and Lomi require you to add a proprietary blend of microorganisms with each cycle.
+Due to the heat and speed of their processes, electric food composters don’t support the typical microorganisms involved in composting.
+As such, brands like Vego and Lomi require you to add a proprietary blend of microorganisms with each cycle.
 The Reencle indoor composter, however, takes a different approach.
 It comes with a packet of microorganisms that users mix with water and let sit for 18 to 24 hours.
 Once they multiply, users never have to add more, as long as they follow the instructions.

 Reencle also has a sensor that opens the lid with a hand or foot swipe, but the sensor can trigger accidentally as pets or people pass by.
-I had to angle it toward the wall to stop it from constantly opening.
-Despite this, I love that it produces real compost every 24 hours.
+We had to angle it toward the wall to stop it from constantly opening.
+Despite this, it produces real compost every 24 hours.

 The downside is the odor.
-Depending on the microbe balance, you will smell a strong vinegar odor.
-Reencle suggests adding coffee grounds or bread to help, but in my experience, it doesn’t solve the problem.
+Depending on the microbe balance, you might smell a strong vinegar odor.
+Reencle suggests adding coffee grounds or bread to help, but in our experience, it doesn’t totally solve the problem.
 It does take a dedicated effort to keep the compost balance to mitigate the odor, so this may not be ideal for some.
 However, with its large 59-cup capacity, it’s perfect for large families or those processing lots of scraps.

 Get the Reencle electric composter at Amazon or Reencle.